Measurement of double-parton scattering in inclusive production of four jets with low transverse momentum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 The mixed event sample obtained from data, as described in Section\@~\ref{sec:extraction}, is used to get the \DS distributions for pure DPS events and is corrected by means of unfolding in the same way as the other distributions.
 This corrected \DS distribution is shown in Fig.~\ref{fig:DSDPS}, along with the \DS distributions obtained from the DPS component of the \PYTHIA{}8 and on-shell \KATIE generators, both interfaced with the {CP5} tune.
 All distributions have been normalized to unity.
 The distributions show a maximum at $\DS = \pi$ because of jet pairs with overlapping \PT values such that the two softest and the two hardest jets do not coincide with the jet pairs from separate events or parton collisions.
 The DPS data sample exhibits a larger decorrelation as compared to the DPS MC samples, which can be attributed to disparities in the \PT spectra observed in data and for MC events.

 The template fitter program~\cite{Brun:1997pa} takes the SPS MC distributions along with the DPS data sample as input, and uses the template method to determine the fraction of DPS events, \fDPS.
+The results for the extracted values of \fDPS are shown in Table~\ref{tab:fdps_temp}.
 Equations \eqref{eq:pocketformula_rewritten} and \eqref{eq:sigmaDPS_template} are used to determine the DPS cross sections and values for \sigmaeff shown in Tables~\ref{tab:sigmadps_temp} and~\ref{tab:sigmaeff_temp}, respectively.
 The results for both sets of samples (with and without the hard MPI removed) are shown, along with the net difference between both cross sections since this can be interpreted as the amount of DPS inherent to the tune.
 An example of the template fit is presented in Fig.~\ref{fig:multijet_temp}, where the fitted distributions using the \POWHEG NLO \MEtwo model without the hard MPI removed along with its statistical and systematic uncertainties are shown.

 The DPS cross section obtained for all models with and without the hard MPI removed range from 14.6 to 70\unit{mb}, yielding values for \sigmaeff between 7.7 and 34.8\unit{mb}.
 The exception is \PYTHIA{}8 with the {CDPSTP8S1-4j} tune without the hard MPI removed where an excess of DPS events is found, resulting in a negative DPS cross section.
 Therefore, the effective cross section for this model has not been calculated because it would yield a nonphysical result.